erik-geant/perfsonar-data-helper/README.md

 * `/latency/<source address>/<destination address>`

-  This resource sends a request top the `pscheduler` instance running on the source system to schedule and perform a latency test.
+  This resource sends a request to the `pscheduler` instance running on the source system to schedule and perform a latency test.

-  The response will be a JSON message formatted list of the latency measurements for each packet use in the test, and will formatted as follows:
+  The response will be a JSON message formatted list of the latency measurements for each packet use in the test, and will be formatted as follows:

   ```json
     {